Chapter 11. Subclasses

 left-side object is an instance of the right-side class, and it

-accordingly.
+substitutes true or false accordingly.
 We can thus place

-this operator inside an if
+this operator inside an if statement to determine whether to

-attempt the cast and invocation of setFillColor
+attempt the cast and invocation of setFillColor.

 GObject shape = getElement(i);